Grafton17/Grafton17/README.md

 This GitHub account was created in order to contain all the scripts and simulations that I develop through my studies.

 # Current focus
-Visualization of the numerical and analytical solutions of kinetic and MHD equations in plasma physics.
+Visualization of the numerical and analytical solutions of MHD equations in plasma physics.
 For this reason I decided to start with a little bit of self-study of classical fluid mechanics and of CFD.
-The idea is to get a grasp of the plasma behaviours, which are not intuitive as the dynamics and movements of a neutral fluid, because I do not interact with plasmas in my every day life...
+The idea is to get a grasp of the plasma behaviour, which is un-intuitive, because I do not interact with plasmas in my every day life...

 <!--
 **Grafton17/Grafton17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.